|

 Wordsworth's Romantic image of the author as autonomous, prophetic

-genius with Scott's emphasis (in the
+genius with Scott's emphasis (in the Introductory Epistle to The

-leads him to play down his
+which leads him to play down his authority as writer and defer

-to a range of readers previously thought to belong to incompatible
+a range of readers previously thought to belong to incompatible

 audiences.